h15200/notes/system-design.md

 - both of these concepts work in a simple setup, but a publish/subscribe pattern will be needed with persistent data in a large scale distributed system

 - XMPP is a peer-to-peer protocol unlike the usual client-server model.
-It can be used for chat like websockets.
-Websockets are faster but less secure
+It can be used for chat as well as an alternative to websockets, but is slower and more secure.
+- Websocket (faster, TCP, less secure).
+XMPP (peer-to-peer, slower, more secure)

+### in the context of network types

+- polling uses req-res communication, but at a fixed interval
+- streaming doesn't require a request, but is event based.
+Event driven communication includes Streaming, WebHooks, WebSockets.

+### Webhooks

+- you register a server with an event (typically a single event) and a callback URL
+- when the event gets updated, send POST reqest to callback URL
+- good for specific events.
+Multiple events can be noisy and server will have to handle a lot of traffic

+### WebSockets

+- Client and Server handshakes initially (http), then switches to a bidirectional TCP.
+- is low latency communication and less overhead compared to http since you're not dealing with headers.
+- hard to scale and not secure

 ### PubSub Model